 I’m an urban sketcher and I love to travel with a lightweight and highly portable sketching kit.
 This video shows all the art supplies I take with me for travel sketching.
 Below are a lot of reviews and links for everything in this kit and much more.

 Here’s a video of me showing how I juggle these art supplies when I’m out and about in the world.

-A mechanical pencil.
+A mechanical pencil, because it stays sharp.
 My favorite: the Pentel Quicker Clicker with a side click button.
 Buy lots of extra HB refills and store them in the pencil.

 .8 thickness Steadtler permanent drawing liner (or similar brand)

 AND .3 or smaller Steadtler permanent drawing liner (or similar brand)

 I love Lamy Safari pens with an extra fine or fine nib (honestly I can’t tell much difference between those two) and the Sailor Fude pen.
 Note that the cartridges that come with these pens are not waterproof!
 I get the converter (Lamy and Sailor) and fill them with Platinum Carbon ink because it’s waterproof.

 I also have a Platinum Carbon desk pen, which I love for its ultra fine line.
 The cartridge that comes with this is weirdly not waterproof, so get some extra Platinum Carbon cartridges.
 These are great because it’s easy to travel with extra cartridges, but I would not travel with a bottle of ink.

 I used to be worried about real ink pens leaking on airplanes.
 It’s never happened to me, but if you’re worried about that, seal them in a ziplock bag during the flight.

 I love the amazing Pentel Pocket Brush Pen.